Extract from ‘Keeping Mum’

 It wasn’t the right expression.

-‘In my country,’ he said.
-‘You tell the mother you are going out together, as you put it, and the next thing she expect, is the wedding bells.’
+‘In my country,’ he said, ‘you tell the mother you are going out together, as you put it, and the next thing she expect is the wedding bells.’

 He reached for his dressing gown.
 ‘This poet film is important for you, yes?’